antoine-coulon/effect-introduction/README.md

 });

 ```

+As we can see, testing is very easy with Effect and it was thought from the ground up to allow an effect description to be decoupled from its implementation details.

 Note that this is also beneficial for many other use cases other than testing, for instance changing very easily implementations of a service without breaking code depending on the contract.